Course Outline

 • Atomic operations

-Thread management in standard C++14 and newer
+Thread Management in C++14 and Later

-• The std::thread class and starting threads
+• The std::thread class and thread launching

 • Thread identification